systematic-magic/AgingPubMed/research_papers_html.rst

 16.7.
 Large Tables
 ^^^^^^^^^^^^^^^^^^

 Tables which fit into 2 pages are "normal tables" and should be published as PDF for convenient printing.
-Tables which span across 3 or more pages are considered "large tables".
+Tables which span across 3 or more pages are considered ":ref:`large tables<large_tables>`".
 Large tables should be published as separate supplementary files (preferably in Excel (.xlsx) format).

 16.7.1.
 Check whether large table was supplied by the author in PDF format.
 If so, then please contact the author and ask to provide tables in Excel (.xlsx) or Word (.docx) format.
 Excel (.xlsx) format is preferable.